OllieMountier/LPTHW-workthrough/README.md

 # LPTHW-workthrough
 My study of the "Learn Python The Hard Way" book by Zed A. Shaw.
 Here I will be improving and going over my skills in order, which will be uploaded ready for larger projects.
 I am doing this in order to better my abilities, provide more evidence and prove my expertise for employers whilst I continue my job search.
+Feedback for each coding exercise is included within the file as narrative comments, as well as images of each files results being printed below in this readME.

 Exercise 1- ![2023-08-02](https://github.com/OllieMountier/LPTHW-workthrough/assets/116648304/79b71f97-e50e-43c3-bd79-3e9536ee2c5c)